 Beware of UVA Rays

-- Apply plenty of sun cream every two hours (the equivalent of a golf ball for the body and a teaspoon for the face).
+• Apply plenty of sunscreen every two hours (the equivalent of a golf ball for the body and a teaspoon for the face).
 The UV Perfect Transparent Skin by L’Oréal Paris with SPF 50 protects your skin from the harmful UVA and UVB rays as well as free radicals and pollutants.

 It is impossible to completely avoid sun protection and stay indoors at all times.
 So whenever you do step out in the sun, make sure to take adequate measures to shield your skin and protect it from the damaging sun rays.